 You’re probably wondering which type of twins I’m referring to here - human twins or twin cylinder internal combustion engines.
 No, not wondering?
 Well then you’re obviously not a motorcyclist and probably won't appreciate the rest of this article.
 But hey, stick around and buy some t-shirts or something.
 Prices are negotiable so send me a PM if you want a better deal on anything you want to buy from my online store.

 What?
 You can’t find the online store?
 Well that’s because there is no online store on the website and the fact that you went looking for one is creeping me out.
-Why the fuck would you want to buy HarryD branded merchandise?
-Get off my website NOW, fucking stalker cunt!
+Why the hell would you want to buy HarryD branded merchandise?
+Get off my website NOW, creepy stalker!

-Anyway, fuck!
-Totally destroyed my chain of thought there.
+Anyway, Totally destroyed my chain of thought there.
 Where were we?

-Yeah Twins, fucken.
+Yeah Twins!
 Human twins are a funny concept.
 Now you’re probably confused about what kind of funny I’m referring to here – Funny haha or Funny hmmm interesting.
 No, not confused?
-Oh c'mon man, don't fuck my shit up.
+Oh c'mon man, don't stuff my shit up.
 Just go with the program OK?

 So yeah Funny as in hmm..interesting.